 The Mail Service Integration package integrates transactional email services into Concrete, replacing the default mail service by one of the services provided by this package.
-At this moment it supports Mailgun, Mandrill (Mailchimp) and Sendgrid (also Mailjet starting from version 2.0).
+At this moment it supports Mailgun, Mandrill (Mailchimp) and Sendgrid (also Mailjet starting from version 2.0 and Postmark and SendinBlue from version 3.1.0).
 Configure and enable a service of your choice and Concrete uses this service to send all emails.

 I just released a new version; 2.0, for Concrete 5.8.
 It's a major overhaul and I got rid of all the 3rd party libraries which greatly simplified the package.
 It also doesn't modify your config file anymore and I added Mailjet as a new provider making this the 4th transactional email service provided by this package.
 Because of changes in Concrete's core in 5.8, this add-on would no longer work.
 So I created this version.
 If you are upgrading your Concrete installation to 5.8 you will have to uninstall this package before upgrading.
 After the upgrade you can install version 2.0 of this package.
 Because Concrete version 5.8.2 introduced new changes to the core, version 2.0 of this package will not work on Concrete version 5.8.2 and higher.
-I will release a new version shortly for those versions.
+You will need version 3.0.

 This package uses 3rd party api's (Mailgun, Sendgrid, Mandrill and Mailjet) for which you need to register with the corresponding providers and create api-keys.
 These parties offer free accounts as well as paid accounts.